inflection-zone/wisdom-zone/platform-engineering/Pulumi/Pulumi-for-EC2-with script.md

 # Pulumi code to launch AWS EC2 instance with script
 * In this tutorial, we will write a pulumi code for an EC2 instance with userdata script.
 * The launched instance will have docker and docker compose installed on it and also able to clone git repository and run the containers.
-* For this tutorial one should have 'pulumi' installed on system and basic knowledge of pulumi-aws.
 * Let's start the tutorial step by step:
     1. Create a new folder and start pulumi project in that repository using following commands on your terminal.
 Here we will select aws-region: 'ap-south-1'
     `$ mkdir pulumi-demo && cd pulumi-demo`